-Earbuds can shock you.
+Yes, both wired and wireless earbuds can potentially shock you.
 The majority of cases involve nothing more than a static electrical discharge, but there are also cases involving electrical injury and burns.
 It is even possible to be electrocuted.
+Although the risk of a severe or serious electrical injury is low, it’s important to understand the possible causes and take steps to minimize the risk.

-These outcomes depend on whether you are wearing wired or wireless earbuds and whether they are connected to a direct AC power source and the voltage.
+These outcomes depend on whether you are wearing wired or wireless earpieces and whether they are connected to a direct AC power source and the voltage.

 How can they zap you with AC current?